 Although the Order acknowledged some public safety input in passing, seeStay Denial Order ¶22 (JA) (citing passages), that does not constitute consideration of the "multi-faceted public safety concerns" involved.
-See Mozilla, 940 F.3d at 63.
-Further, the FCC cannot dispute that it failed to address some public safety concerns altogether.
+See Mozilla, public safety concerns altogether.
 For example, neither the Order nor any FCC staff statement since has addressed the fact that the new rules effectively strip public safety agencies of protection from harmful interference while operating microwave links under emergency special temporary authority, an important public safety use of the 6 GHz band, particularly in the wake of major disasters.
 See APCO Comments 11 (JA) (warning of this scenario).